Room Selection 2020-2021: For New Students

 Students will only be able to search for and request a roommate after that person has also completed the On-Campus Housing Application.
 If you cannot find your desired roommate, then they need to complete the On-Campus Housing Application and will do so at their FOCUS session.

 Mutual requests for specific roommates are honored when possible.
 Otherwise, roommates are paired using the information supplied on your On-Campus Housing Application.

-Step by step instructions for requesting a roommate can be found HERE.
+Step-by-step instructions for requesting a roommate can be found HERE.

 I have a roommate

 To find your desired roommate log into your “Housing Self-Service”.
 Under the “Room Selection” tab, select “Select Roommates”; you will then be able to search your roommate based on their name.
 When you find your roommate(s), you will request them, which will send them an email notification (similar to a Facebook friend request).
 Your roommate will need to log into their Housing Self-Service to confirm you as their roommate.
-All students must be mutually matched to be assigned to a space with one and other.
+All students must be mutually matched to be assigned to a space with one another.

 First-year students can only select one roommate since all first-year spaces only hold two students.

 I do not have a roommate

 If you do not have a roommate in mind, you may search for one based on living and personal preferences provided in your New Student On-Campus Housing Application or you can post on the Valparaiso University Class of Facebook page.

 The deadline for roommates and building/living preferences is Wednesday, June 30, 2021.